When and how to upgrade CF web server connector, easier since CF2016

 If you need help with any of the above, I welcome questions here, of course, but I can also help you do the updates or connector upgrades, or other updates (such as the JVM or FusionReactor) via my short-term remote consulting, with satisfaction guaranteed.

-(I may come back and edit this post later with screenshots, but for now I wanted to get the info out, especially with the news of today's "preview" of the Nov 2019 CF updates, which include in fact a fix to the web server connector, which would need to be applied using this upgrade feature, after applying the preview update.)
+(I wanted to get the info out, especially with the news of today's "preview" of the Nov 2019 CF updates, which include in fact a fix to the web server connector, which would need to be applied using this upgrade feature, after applying the preview update.)

 For more content like this from Charlie Arehart: